structurizr/dsl/docs/language-reference.md

 - `* -> destination`: all relationships from any element  to `destination`
 - `source -> destination`: all relationships from `source` to `destination`

-The relationship express syntax only operates on elements that exist in the view.
+The relationship expression syntax only operates on elements that exist in the view.

 ### exclude